SalviaSage/Autohotkey-Scripts-Repository/Typing Scripts/Fast Parenthesis/Readme.txt

-Fast Apostrophe;
+Fast Parenthesis;

-The idea behind this script is to create a computer program that runs in the background which gives the typer an easy way to type the apostrophe, the quotation marks, the ellipsis and other similar punctuation marks.
-It is intended to be language independent.
+The idea behind this script is to create a computer program that runs in the background which gives the typer an easy way to type parenthesis, brackets and curly brackets.

-Basically, you press a certain similar key twice or thrice in order to get another key.
-Most people just make do with what the keyboard has, but if you are a writer it just isn't enough.

-Has: Fast Apostrophe (hit ' two times)
-	Fast Quotation marks (hit shift+" two times)
-	Fast Ellipsis (hit the . key three times)
+;; Hit the '(' key on the keyboard twice to get the '()' keys.
+;; Hit the '[' key on the keyboard twice to get the '[]' keys.
+;; Hit the '{' key on the keyboard twice to get the '{}' keys.

+;; This helps in typing the parentheses fast since they are always used as doubles.